Armidon1/Obsidian-University/University/Magistrale/Cybersecurity/6 CFU/7 CS  Lower Level - Asymmetric encryption.md

 ## Introduction to OAEP

 **OAEP** stands for **Optimal Asymmetric Encryption Padding**.
+This is the PKCS#1 v2.2.

 - What is it?

     OAEP is a secure padding scheme designed to be used with RSA encryption.
-It is not an encryption algorithm itself, but rather a "pre-processor" for the message.
+It is not an encryption algorithm itself, Remember what is a "Perfect Cipher"

 - Purpose: